 3.5 oz cream cheese, softened to room temperature

 - Line a baking sheet with parchment paper and set aside.

 - Use a blender or food processor to process your cookies until they become very fine crumbs.
 Add in cream cheese and mix until fully combined.
 The cookie dough should be moist enough to hold together when you press it into a ball.

 - Using a tablespoon, shape the dough into 1-inch balls and place onto parchment lined baking sheet.
 Freeze for about 30 minutes.

 - When balls have set, prepare the coating by melting your white chocolate in a microwave-safe bowl, stirring periodically to ensure no clumps remain.

 - Using a toothpick, dip each ball into melted white chocolate, gently tapping side of bowl to remove any excess.
 Place back onto parchment-lined baking sheet and immediately top with sprinkles.
-Repeat until all truffles have been coated.
+Repeat until all chocolate truffle ball have been coated.

 - Refrigerate for ~15 minutes, or until the chocolate has set.
-Store truffles in an airtight container in the fridg
+Store chocolate truffles in an airtight container in the fridge.